thomas4f/mxbmrp2/README.md

 To generate additional fonts, you can use the `fontgen` utility provided by PiBoSo.
 For details, see [this forum post](https://forum.piboso.com/index.php?topic=1458.msg20183#msg20183) and refer to `fontgen.cfg`.

+### Time tracking
+The plugin tracks your actual on-track time, reporting both your "combo" time (i.e. time spent on a specific track with a specific bike) and your cumulative total time across all tracks and bikes.

+To reset the counter, remove `mxbmrp2.dat` from your MX Bikes profile directory.

+### Discord Rich Presence
+To broadcast your in-game status such as current track, session type, party size, and server name, set `enable_discord_rich_presence=true` in the configuration file.

 ## Final notes

 ### Memory reading
 The game's plugin system lacks certain fields (e.g., whether you’re in testing, or if you're a host or client, and a few other things).
 Instead, this data is extracted from memory.
-This seems to work well, but let me know if you run into issues.
+This seems to work well, but it has been noted that reading the server_name may fail.

-### Time tracking
-The plugin tracks your actual on-track time, reporting both your "combo" time (i.e. time spent on a specific track with a specific bike) and your cumulative total time across all tracks and bikes.

-To reset the counter, remove `mxbmrp2.dat` from your MX Bikes profile directory.

 ## Credits
  - My previous iteration of [MXBMRP](https://github.com/thomas4f/mxbmrp) (stand-alone Python app) for the memory addresses.
  - [CQ Mono Font](https://www.fontspace.com/cq-mono-font-f23980) designed by Chequered Ink.
  - Enter Sansman Font designed by Digital Graphic Labs.
  - @TokisFFS and everyone who contributed to early testing and feedback.
+ - STARS for his excellent [Improved MX Bikes Status in Discord plugin](https://mxb-mods.com/improved-discord-rich-presence-discord-rpc/), which inspired aspects of this plugin's Discord integration.
+For a lightweight Discord-only solution, be sure to check out his project.